ssedinnn/IT-Home-Lab/Lab 07 - Deploying Network Drives with Group Policy/README.md

 Using security group membership with Item-Level Targeting allows administrators to automatically provide network resources only to the users who require them.
 This makes drive deployment easier to manage because access can be controlled centrally through Active Directory group membership rather than manually configuring each user's computer.

 ## **Challenges**
-- One of the main concepts in this lab was understanding the difference between simply linking a GPO to an Organizational Unit and using **Item-Level Targeting** to control whether a specific Group Policy Preference applies.
-Although both test users were located in the same **Accounting OU**, only the user who was a member of the **Accounting Users** security group received the mapped drive.

 - While working in the Group Policy Management Editor, I initially looked under the **Computer Configuration** section and could not find the **Drive Maps** option.
 I learned that mapped drives are configured under **User Configuration > Preferences > Windows Settings > Drive Maps** because the network drive is being assigned to the logged-in user rather than directly to the computer.

-- Testing the policy with both an authorized and unauthorized user helped confirm that the Item-Level Targeting configuration was working correctly rather than assuming the drive mapping was being applied based only on the OU.

 ## **What I Learned**

 - I learned how to automatically deploy a mapped network drive using **Group Policy Preferences** instead of manually configuring the drive on each workstation.
 - I learned how to use the **Update** action when configuring a mapped drive so that the drive can be created if it does not already exist and updated if its configuration changes.
 - I learned that mapped drives are configured through the **User Configuration** section of Group Policy because they are associated with the logged-in user's session.